 In the fall of 2012, the Kenosha Chamber Choir was born.
 The choir began with new direction, a new venue and a new name.
 Rehearsals and performances moved to St. Matthew’s Episcopal Church, Andrew Wyosnick filled the Artistic Director position and Robert Stevens served as Executive Director.

 In the fall of 2014, Dr. Dimitri Shapovalov re-assumed the role as Artistic Director of the Kenosha Chamber Choir.
 The choir collaborated with the Waukegan Symphony Orchestra and Waukegan Symphony Chorus.
 Later that spring, the KCC took part in “A Copland Celebration” with the Kenosha Symphony Orchestra and choirs from Tremper High School.

-As the Kenosha Chamber Choir began its Fall 2018 season, Michelle Nuetzmann took the reins as director.
+As the Kenosha Chamber Choir began its Fall 2018 season, Michelle Nuetzmann took the reins as Director.
 The KCC hosted its first-ever autumn concert in October, with choirs from Grayslake Central High School as our special guests.
-In the winter of 2019, Bryan Chung joined Michelle to co-lead our group.
+In the spring of 2019, Bryan Chung joined Michelle to co-lead our group.

 Throughout our history, the Kenosha Chamber Choir has received extravagant encouragement from several local entities.
 The Fine Arts faculty of Carthage College has been quick to share their expertise and resources.
 Just Live, Inc., a suicide prevention non-profit organization, has given us great assistance.
 We have also received uncommonly generous support and a home in which we can hone our craft from St. Matthew’s Episcopal Church.